Public or private job placement services — Are private ones more effective? Updated

 The contents of contracting out

-Contracting out takes place on so-called quasi-markets [3], which (to some extent) replace monopolistic state providers with competitive independent providers.
+Contracting-out takes place on so-called quasi-markets [2].
 In the context of job placement services, a state agency specifies the tasks to be performed by private firms.
-Competition for entry into the market (but not within the market) is achieved by means of a bidding process among potential service providers.
+Competition for entry into the market (but not within the market) is achieved by means of a tender.
 One or more providers win the right to supply a specific set of services, while a state agency maintains some control over the respective activities.
-Competition is then suspended until the state initiates a new bidding process.
+Competition then suspends until the state initiates a new bidding process.
+Quasi-markets differ from markets as non-profit providers might be among the bidders, the state agency decides about purchasing and contract terms, and service recipients may not be able to choose between providers.

 Contracting practices vary between countries in many respects, including [1]: